 No. Earthquakes can occur at any time of the year and at any time of the day or night.
 Earthquakes occur under all weather conditions, sunny, wet, hot, or cold-without special tendency.
-40 What are a seismometer, seismograph, and a seismogram?

 A seismometer is a sensor that measure vibrations of the Earth.
 A seismograph is an instrument that records these vibrations from a seismometer.
-A seismograph gram is the visual record of the Earth's vibrations produced by a seismograph
+A seismogram is the visual record of the Earth's vibrations produced by a seismograph